ammadnaseer/IMS/README.md

 Gradle 6.8

 ### Running with Gradle Wrapper
-In order to run the project you need to be in /IMS/ins directory. run the project using ./gradlew bootrun
+In order to run the project you need to be in /IMS/ins directory.
+Run the project using ./gradlew bootrun

 ### H2 database